PeterLudas/Projects/Quick guide.md

   To view the notebook above please [click here](https://github.com/PeterLudas/Projects/blob/274363716be0c3a3b2cef828afb96c6e6808988c/Data%20Analytics/EDA%20and%20visualization.ipynb)

-- The **Linear regression notebook** follows the customer data from the EDA and builds a linear model

-  To view the notebook above please [click here](https://github.com/PeterLudas/Projects/blob/274363716be0c3a3b2cef828afb96c6e6808988c/Data%20Analytics/Linear%20Regression.ipynb)

 - The **bike parts** notebook is a sales analysis of motorbike parts

   To view the notebook above please [click here](https://github.com/PeterLudas/Projects/blob/main/Data%20Analytics/bike_parts.ipynb)